 Social Acceptance

 One of the primary reasons for masking among autistic individuals is the desire for social acceptance.
 Humans, by nature, crave belonging and acceptance within their social groups, whether those are circles of friends, family, or colleagues.
-For many autistic individuals, their natural behaviors, speech patterns, or interests may not align with what is considered ‘typical’ or ‘normal’ by neurotypical standards.
+For many autistic individuals, their natural behaviours, speech patterns, or interests may not align with what is considered ‘typical’ or ‘normal’ by neurotypical standards.
 As a result, they may feel compelled to hide these aspects of themselves to blend in, avoid negative judgments, and secure a place within their social circle.
-This process of masking can include mimicking neurotypical behaviors, suppressing stimming (self-stimulatory behaviors), or feigning interest in popular topics.
+This process of masking can include mimicking neurotypical behaviours, suppressing stimming (self-stimulatory behaviours), or feigning interest in popular topics.
 The underlying goal is to minimize the risk of social exclusion and maintain connections with peers, despite the mental and emotional toll this effort may exact.

 Professional Success

 In many professional environments, there are explicit and implicit expectations regarding how employees should act, communicate, and interact with each other.
 These environments often do not account for neurodiversity, equating professional competence with the ability to engage in small talk, maintain eye contact, or exhibit flexibility in work routines.
-Autistic individuals may mask to meet these expectations and succeed professionally.
+Autistic individuals may fail to meet these expectations and succeed professionally.
 They might force themselves to participate in networking events, suppress their need for routine to adapt to last-minute changes, or hide their discomfort in socially intense situations.
 The pressure to mask in professional settings often stems from concerns about job security, career advancement, and the desire to be seen as a competent, valuable member of the team.
 Unfortunately, the effort to mask can lead to increased stress, burnout, and a sense of alienation from one’s authentic self.

 Personal Safety